skupperproject/skupper-example-hello-world/README.md

 ## Step 7: Deploy the frontend and backend services

-Use `kubectl create deployment` to deploy the frontend service in `west` and the backend service in `east`.
+Use `kubectl create deployment` to deploy the frontend service in in `west` and the backend service in `east-backend`.

 _**Console for west:**_